fhsinchy/multi-container-deployment/README.md

 Routing of the requests has been done using [Nginx](https://nginx.com/) as a reverse proxy.
 I have used [Docker](https://docker.com/) for containerization and [Travis CI](https://travis-ci.com/) for CI/CD.

-This project will be deployed on [AWS Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk/) and a comprehensive tutorial will be published on [freeCodeCamp](https://freecodecamp.org/news) very soon.

 ## Development Task List

 - Development :heavy_check_mark: